-A moment later, when the two guys start walking towards the house, the women are affronted and agree to give them the silent treatment.
+A moment later, when the two guys start walking toward the house, the women are affronted and agree to give them the silent treatment.

 Then it’s Gwendolen’s turn.
 She asks Jack why he pretended to have a brother.
 Before he can answer, she suggests that it was possibly so that he could have an excuse to come up to town to see her as often as possible.
 He confirms it.

-Satisfied, the girls confide to forgive the men.
+Satisfied, the girls forgive the men.
 But there’s a still a problem.
 The girls confront the guys in loud unison: "Your Christian names are still an insuperable barrier.
 That is all!"
-(III.29)
+(III.29).

 In other words, the girls can’t possibly marry them if their names aren’t Ernest.